CoLRev-Environment/bib-dedupe/docs/index.rst

 Getting Started
 ---------------

-The BibDedupe library can be used in different ways, including `Python scripts`_, Jupyter notebooks, or in other Python packages.
+The BibDedupe library can be used in different ways, including Python scripts, Jupyter notebooks, or in other Python packages.
 In a basic setup, the library can be used as follows:

 .. code-block:: python